 - Do friends say I’m on edge or touchy?

 - Are social, academic or family situations stressful?

 - Do I hate myself?

-If you said “yes” to more than four of these questions, then you will likely benefit from therapy.
+If you said “yes” to any of these questions, then you will likely benefit from therapy.
 A therapist can help you to sort through your thoughts and feelings and work with you to develop strategies that will ease your burden and maximize your enjoyment and functioning in life.